saiakhilgolla/statement_parser/database_pseudo.md

 			- Relationships:
 				- one-to-many relationship with Transactions table
 		- **Add an index to category ID??**
-		- Define the following methods:
-			- get accounts
-			- insert new account
-			- update account info
-			- delete an account

 	- class transactions
 		- define a class to create table, columns and table relationship